decretist/Dissertation/Chapter2/chapter2.markdown

 Chapters in Parts I and II of the *Decretum* typically consist of an inscription, a rubric, a canon text, and a *dictum post canonem*, literally meaning "something said after the canon" and usually abbreviated d.p.c.
-There are no *dicta post canones* in Part III, which is in this respect more similar to the formal source collections Gratian relied on than to the rest of the *Decretum*.
-The discussion that follows focuses on inscriptions, rubrics, and *dicta post canones*;
-canon texts have been discussed in the section above on the collection and selection of canons, and nothing further need be added here.
+There are almost no *dicta post canones* in Part III, which is in this respect much more similar to the formal source collections Gratian relied on than to the rest of the *Decretum*.[36]
+The discussion that follows focuses on inscriptions, rubrics, and *dicta post canones*; canon texts have been discussed in the section above on the collection and selection of canons, and nothing further need be added here.

-Most canons have an inscription, which identifies the ultimate source of authority for that canon, usually a papal decretal, a canon from an ecumenical council or an important provincial synod, or a patristic text.[36]
-Because Gratian collected his texts almost exclusively from formal sources, rather than material sources like the register of Pope Gregory I,[37] the inscription affixed to a canon was sometimes historically inaccurate, especially if the text in question was one derived from the Pseudo-Isidorian collections.
+Most canons have an inscription, which identifies the ultimate source of authority for that canon, usually a papal decretal, a canon from an ecumenical council or an important provincial synod, or a patristic text.[37]
+Because Gratian collected his texts almost exclusively from formal sources, rather than material sources like the register of Pope Gregory I,[38] the inscription affixed to a canon was sometimes historically inaccurate, especially if the text in question was one derived from the Pseudo-Isidorian collections.